 In the case of selling its cinema to China, Hollywood has not had the same opportunity to establish dominance.
-Hollywood has made entry into the Chinese theatrical market, but gains to its size and strategic position in China have only come incrementally, often through pressure from the U.S. State Department.
+Hollywood has made entry into the Chinese theatrical market, but gains to its size and strategic position in China have only come incrementally, through pressure from the U.S. State Department and a W.T.O. complaint filed by the United States (case #DS363).
 The following subsections outline two key ways the Chinese State is still protecting its own market from Hollywood domination.
 Quota policies and state censorship do not keep Hollywood out of China completely, but they control and limit the ways foreign film producers and distributors can make money in China.
 These "obstacles" in Hollywood's way have also been giving China the time and space to build a blockbuster-heavy film industry of its own.